garance-buricatu/rig-aws/README.md

 This blog will provide a step-by-step deployment guide for the simple Rig app, showcase performance metrics of the Rig app running on AWS Lambda, and compare these metrics with those of a [LangChain]((https://www.langchain.com)) app on the same platform.

+💡 If you're new to Rig and want to start from the beginning or are looking for additional tutorials, check out our [blog series](https://rig.rs/build-with-rig-guide.html).

 Let’s dive in!

 ## Prerequisites